jreventos/tfm/README.md

 # TODO:
-- Patches implementation into the dataloader (study which is the best approach to proceed: one patch per patient, X random patches per patient...)
-- Discuss final volume dimensions (crop volumes according to the masks boundaries)
 - Discuss weights initialization
 - Metrics
-- Train file
 - Train the architecture and obtain the first results to then think which modifications (Unet layers, preprocessing steps...) could improve the performance